What does Adolph mean?

-Adolph \a-dol-ph, ad(o)-lph\ as a boys' name is pronounced a-DOLF.
+Adolph [adolph] as a boys' name is pronounced a-DOLF.
 It is of Old German origin, and the meaning of Adolph is "noble, majestic wolf".
-The Latin form Adolphus arrived in Britain in mid-19th century, having been a German and Swedish royal name and also a saint's name.
+The Latin form Adolphus was introduced in the mid-19th century, having been a German and Swedish royal name and also a saint's name.
 The name has become less common since the infamous Adolf Hitler and World War II.
 Filmmaker Adolph Zukor; actor Adolphe Menjou; fashion designer Adolfo; beer magnate Adolph Coors.

 (female) Adolla, ..
 Middle name pairings:

 Adolph is a somewhat popular first name for males (#642 out of 1220, Top 53%) and an even more popular last name for both adults and children (#14612 out of 150436, Top 10%).
 (2000 U.S. Demographics)

 Adolph reached its top rank of #137 in the U.S. in the 1880s, but is not ranked currently.
 (2015 U.S. SSA Records)